stephgeorge124/New-Elite-101/README.md

 I'm excited to add new projects here.
 This repository will have a Replit ChatBot of a Retail Store conversation created in Python.

-## This part for the newly added branch
+## This part is for the newly added branch
 I was successful in creating a new branch.
 This branch will act as new branch in Replit and for my repository.
 Let's add anything we want here.